-Step 3: Setting a calendar for reviews

-Once the issues are prioritized, the committee chair should define a calendar for discussion of each issue.
-The calendar should allow committee members to understand specific deadlines and should reflect the posting/publication target dates mandated by the Program and the Federal Regulation.

-Step 4: Incorporating Input from the Executive Committee
+- ~ Formatted: Font: Not Italic, No underline Step 3:-Setting a calendar for reviews Formatted: Indent: Left: 0.5" Formatted: Font: Bold, Not Italic, No underline Once the issues are prioritized, the committee chair should define a calendar for discussion of eac issue.
+The calendar should allow committee members to understand specific deadlines and should d reflect the posting/publication target dates mandated by the Program and the Federal Regulation. - Formatted: Indent: Left: 0.5" Step 4: Incorporating Input from the Executive Committee Formatted: Font: Bold, Not Italic, No underline

-Formatted: Font: Not Italic, No underline
+Formatted: Font: Bold, Not Italic, No underline